sumeetgajjar/CS7610-F20/lab1/README.md

     - when a seqAck msg is delayed
     - when a seq msg is delayed
     - when a data msg is delayed

+- the containers do not exit on their own, but are stopped in the tearDown phase of the test